-106.3A CORRECTIVE ACTIONS
+106.5A CORRECTIVE ACTIONS

 - 1. In determining appropriate action to be taken, the following will be considered: - a.
 Corrective action necessary to eliminate the problem(s); - b.
 Seriousness of the problem(s); - c.
 Number of current and past violations; - d.
 Past sanctions applied; and - e.
 Other available services. - 2.
-DHCFP may take one or a combination of the possible corrective actions such as: - a.
-Educational contact may be used when minor errors are detected and may be in the form of a telephone call, on-site visit, or a letter by Nevada Medicaid staff or provider services staff of the fiscal agent.
-Educational contact is made for the purpose of instructing a provider in correct billing procedures or program benefit limitations, and to correct identified errors in billing or requests for services not covered by Medicaid.
+The DHCFP may take one or a combination of the possible corrective actions such as: - a.
+Educational contact may be used when minor errors are detected and may be in the form of a telephone call, on-site visit, or a letter by DHCFP or fiscal agent staff.
+Educational contact is made for the purpose of instructing a provider in policy compliance, correct billing procedures, program benefit limitations and to correct identified errors in billing or requests for services not covered by Medicaid. - b.
+Warning letters may be prepared by DHCFP staff in cases where an investigation or program compliance review has revealed a violation occurred but the extent of the violation is not substantial enough to warrant stronger administrative action or referral for civil/criminal action.
+Warning letters are intended to assist the provider in rectifying the problem and will include notice of potential consequence if the problem reoccurs. - c.
+The agency may impose special requirements on a Medicaid provider as a condition of participation.
+These include, but are not limited to the following: - 1.
+All services provided to Medicaid recipients must be prior authorized by DHCFP to be eligible for Medicaid reimbursement. - 2.
+Selected provider services must be prior authorized to be eligible for Medicaid reimbursement;